andywer/type-reflect/README.md

 # type-reflect

-TypeScript transformation and runtime that allows you to access TypeScript type information on runtime.
+TypeScript transformation plugin that provides access to TypeScript type information at runtime.
+Comes with a validation function and a type-checking `JSON.parse()`.

 ⚠️ Status: Experimental